Two Factor / TOTP

 Add new fields to UserToken schema

 Here we need to add :totp_verified_at to our token schema.
 As mentioned, this will indicate when TOTP was last verified for the current session.
-In the query that fetches our user by session token, we add a :select_merge call, which populates :totp_verified_at into the corresponding virtual field in our user struct.
+In the query that fetches our user by session token, we update the :select call to populate :totp_verified_at into the corresponding virtual field in our user struct.

 Enabling & disabling in user settings

-Here, we create a LiveView that allows a user to enable, confirm, and disable TOTP.
+Here, we update the Settings LiveView to allow a user to enable, confirm, and disable TOTP.

 We start with an "Enable" button if the user does not have TOTP enabled.
-When the button is clicked, generate a TOTP secret and change the page state to :confirming.
+When the button is clicked, generate a TOTP secret and change the page state to :verifying .

 Now, the user will have to scan the QR displayed with their TOTP app, and submit a valid code to move to the next step.